 All you need is an internet connection and you’ll quickly find yourself inundated with bad diet and exercise advice.
 It’s rampant and you can discover it in everything from articles to complete websites or even advertisements.
 You don’t even need to look for it.
 It will find you.

-The problem with many of these kinds of bad diet and exercise advice is that they can look extremely believable.
+The problem with many of these kinds of bad diet and weight loss exercise advice is that they can look extremely believable.
 Among the challenges with weight loss is that many of its truths are actually counter-intuitive.
 Therefore, certain recommendations that can sound like they make complete sense may not only be false but they could actually hold you back, too.
 Many of us are treating some of these myths as gospel and are following them to the letter, despite the harm they’re doing us.

 To help to cut back on the amount of bad diet and exercise advice you’re following, check out some of these very common ones: